hsauro/Python4Delphi_NumpyExample/README.md

 Examples are stored in the examples.txt file which uses a simple format for storing test examples and will likely horrify seasoned developers in this day and age.
 However, at one point I used json to store the examples (code is still in the source) but found it to be very inconvenient to add new examples using a text editor so I reverted to a simple text format instead.

-I added a release binary to make it easy to try out withut having to compile the code.
+I added a release binary to make it easy to try out without having to compile the code.

 This code requries the latest distribution of [Delphi4Python](https://github.com/pyscripter/python4delphi).
 It will **not** work with the version that gets installed from Getit.